 Fortunately, they don’t have to.
 Pluribus is leveling the playing field for smaller colocation and MTDC providers by making it simpler than ever to deploy and operate a software-defined interconnect platform to radically improve speed-to-interconnect while simultaneously lowering costs.
 The turnkey Pluribus interconnect fabric, built on the Adaptive Cloud Fabric and deployed and proven in multiple live production environments, is the right fit for any size MTDC.

-Before I explain how we deliver on that promise, I’ll take a step back and address why it’s so critical for MTDC operators to build their own interconnect platforms.
+Before I explain how we deliver on that promise, I’ll take a step back and address why it’s so critical for MTDC operators to build their own software-defined interconnect platforms.

 The Hybrid Multi-cloud is Coming to the MTDC